Skip to main content

 • Clothing combination - same clothes in any order make the same combination.

-Combination formula is same as permutation one but additionally it removes the possible duplicates since order doesn't matter here.
+The combination formula is the same as the permutation one.
+It also removes the duplicates, since order doesn't matter.

 nCk=n!k!(nāˆ’k)!Ā -Ā thisĀ isĀ sameĀ asĀ permutationĀ withĀ extraĀ divisionĀ toĀ groupĀ allĀ permutationsĀ ofĀ sameĀ combinationĀ intoĀ one.nCk=permutationsNumberĀ OfĀ PermutationsĀ PerĀ CombinationĀ -Ā TheĀ aboveĀ formulaĀ isĀ justĀ sameĀ this.\begin{aligned} _n C_k = \frac{n!}{k!(n-k)!} \text{ - this is same as permutation with extra division to group all permutations of same combination into one.}\\ _n C_k = \frac{permutations}{\text {Number Of Permutations Per Combination}} \text{ - The above formula is just same this.}\\ \end{aligned}